vvaraldi/Inspection_Rando_Orford/README.md

 Priority 1

 Priority 2
+0 - Summarize for one track all incident
 1 - If Admin user, in a modal view in the dashboard, user can click on trail status to switch it to open in the current inspection
 3 - Créer un système de notifications plus sophistiqué lorsqu'une inspection est ajoutée